KredeGC/BSNet/README.md

 BSWriter writer = new BSWriter();

-// Create a new BoundedRange, with a minimum value of 0, a maximum of 1 and 0.01 in precision BoundedRange range = new BoundedRange(0, 1, 0.01f);
+// Create a new BoundedRange, with a minimum value of 0, a maximum of 1 and 0.01 in precision
+// This range will crunch a float into just 7 bits BoundedRange range = new BoundedRange(0, 1, 0.01f);

 // Write a couple of floats to the writer